 -Detrimental effects of under inflated tires

 -Types of injuries that can remain in service vs. injuries that need immediate attention

 -Keeping loading and working areas clear of rocks and debris

 -Accelerated tire wear on today’s more powerful equipment

-Rick Lamb from Illinois Eastern Community Colleges will lead a panel discussion with safety experts who have changed the safety culture at their workplaces and adopted behavior-based strategies that have improved safety.
-The topic will be defined and simple implementation steps will be discussed that can be utilized by all sizes of mining companies.
+Rick Lamb from Illinois Eastern Community Colleges will lead an open dialogue with safety experts who have changed the culture at their workplaces by adopting behavior-based strategies that improve safety.
+The first portion of this seminar will define the behavior-based approach and begin to outline its benefits.
+During the second portion, you will participate in discussions taking a deep dive into simple implementation steps that can be utilized by all sizes of mining companies.

-This Illinois Department of Transportation informational meeting led by Sean Stutler, Central Bureau of Materials, addresses a broad range of recent aggregate issues including how Illinois’ aggregate policy has changed and a look into the future.
+This Illinois Department of Transportation's Sean Stutler, Central Bureau of Materials, will addresses a broad range of recent aggregate issues including how Illinois’ aggregate policy has changed and a look into the future.
+Cindy Williams, Deputy Chief of Program Implementation at Illinois Tollway, will cover future Tollway projects and the types and amounts of materials that will be needed for those projects, as well as any specification changes that may be in the works.
 This seminar will benefit aggregate technicians, inspectors and QC managers and will include a question and answer period.

-Don Mikulic, Illinois State Geological Survey (retired) will share his vast knowledge about the History of the Stone Industry in Illinois
+Don Mikulic, Weis Earth Science Museum, will share his vast knowledge about the History of the Stone Industry in Illinois

 Representatives from the Illinois Asphalt Pavement Association and Illinois Ready Mix Concrete Association will let you know What Asphalt and Concrete Producers Want/Need from Aggregate Producers and discuss new technologies and mixtures